On Robustness and Chain-of-Thought Consistency of RL-Finetuned VLMs

 \begin{itemize} \item \textbf{Augmented benchmarks.} We introduce controlled textual perturbations (e.g., misleading captions or conflicting chains-of-thought; see Figure~\ref{fig_1}) on eight visual reasoning benchmarks targeting ``simple'' skills such as counting and 2D/3D spatial relations.
 These augmentations expose models’ heavy reliance on text context, inducing accuracy drops and inconsistencies between the CoT and final answer across open-source models.
 Complementing these accuracy results, our entropy-based analysis shows that these misleading prompts systematically reshape models’ uncertainty and probability mass on the correct option, revealing distinct calibration and robustness profiles across different models and their training setups.

-\item \textbf{Accuracy - faithfulness tradeoff.} We conduct controlled RL fine-tuning experiments and uncover a systematic disconnect: models improve headline accuracy particularly with more fine-tuning steps, yet become increasingly inconsistent in their reasoning.
+\item \textbf{Accuracy - faithfulness tradeoff.} We conduct controlled RL finetuning experiments and uncover a systematic disconnect: models improve headline accuracy particularly with more finetuning steps, yet become increasingly inconsistent in their reasoning.

 \item \textbf{Robustness of open vs closed VLMs.} We find that closed-source multimodal reasoning models share the same failure modes—hallucinations, overthinking, and drops in accuracy—yet their chain-of-thought traces are generally more consistent, often acknowledging misleading context and occasionally self-correcting, yielding greater robustness than open-source counterparts.